jackyzha0/quartz/docs/plugins/FolderPage.md

   - plugin/emitter
 ---

 This plugin generates index pages for folders, creating a listing page for each folder that contains multiple content files.
+See [[folder and tag listings]] for more information.

 Example: [[folder/advanced]]